hector-vido/compose-galera-cluster/README.md

 ## Second Step - Other Masters

-After the command above looks stable, edit the compose file removing all comments and the execute in another terminal - if you don't used `-d`:
+After the command above looks stable, edit the compose file removing all comments from the **db1** and **db2** services and the execute in another terminal - if you don't used `-d`:

   docker-compose up -d